solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 **Bring the outside in.** There are books out there that have excellent onboarding advice.
 The most important book I know of is [The First 90 Days](https://hbr.org/books/watkins).
 There are also excellent podcasts and blog posts.

 **Start a document of all-important links.** There will be many disparate systems and tools.
 Keep a running list of all those URLs in a convenient location.
-Organizing bookmarks by their domain can also help.
+Organizing bookmarks by their domain can help.

 **Build a glossary of acronyms.** Each company has its own set of abbreviations and acronyms.
 As you discover them through conversation, ask what they mean, and write it down.
 Start a glossary, and share it with the next new employee.